qvr/nonraid/README.md

 Starts or stops a parity check.
 This will also start reconstruction or clear operations depending on the array state, user confirmation is required if a normal parity check is not being started.

 The NonRAID [systemd service](tools/systemd/nonraid.service) will trigger a corrective parity check, if it detects an unclean shutdown has happened.
+Note that the parity check will run even if the array has no parity disks - this is normal behavior of the upstream driver.

+> [!TIP]
+> If the parity check is being triggered on every boot, you probably have some service that is not cleanly stopping before the array is stopped.
+Make sure that any services using the NonRAID disks (like mergerfs mounts, Docker/LXC containers etc) are properly stopped before the array is stopped.
+You can add [systemd overrides](https://github.com/qvr/nonraid/issues/97#issuecomment-3683099008) to ensure proper service stop order if needed.

 In unattended mode (`-u`), the check will default to check only mode (`NOCORRECT`), this is recommended for scheduled parity checks and used by the included [quarterly systemd timer](tools/systemd/nonraid-parity-check.timer).